orenelbaum/babel-plugin-solid-undestructure/readme.md

 // You can nest components
-import { Component } from 'solid-js'
-const Parent: Component<...> = ({ a, b }) => {
+import type { Component } from 'solid-js' const Parent: Component<...> = ({ a, b }) => {
   const Child: Component<...> = ({ c, d }) => {
     a; b; c; d;